 - 1 cup water

-- 1 vanilla bean sliced in half
+- 1 vanilla bean sliced in half, or 2 teaspoons vanilla extract

 - Add all the ingredients into a small saucepan.
 Turn the heat to high and stir until the sugar starts to dissolve, then lower the heat to medium.